About Hand Therapy

 The hand is composed of many different bones, muscles, and ligaments that allow for a large amount of movement and dexterity.
-There are three major types of bones in the hand itself, including the following:
+There are 3 major types of bones in the hand itself, including:

 Carpal bones.
-The eight bones that create the wrist.
-The carpal bones are connected to two bones of the arm--the ulnar bone and the radius bone.
+The 8 bones that create the wrist.
+The 2 rows of carpal bones are connected to 2 bones of the arm--the ulna bone and the radius bone.